-- For large emergency shelters, winter shelters, rescue missions or other providers that may have difficulties completing the numerous forms, enlist assistance from other CoC members to provide volunteers to assist in completing the forms on the January 26th. - Be sure to meet with providers ahead of time.
+- For large emergency shelters, winter shelters, rescue missions or other providers that may have difficulties completing the numerous surveys, enlist assistance from other CoC members to provide volunteers to assist in completing the surveys on the January 25th. - O Be sure to meet with providers ahead of time.
 They need to know what to expect and should be trained in using the forms.
 This is especially important for providers who pay for motel/hotel vouchers.
 Work closely with them ahead of time to decide who should complete forms/do interviews since the agency paying may not have any case management information about the individual.
-This also holds true for any new agency/organization that may be providing data for the first time or have new staff/volunteers that are not familiar with the process.

-• Two to three days prior to the count, contact all homeless providers to remind them about the count.
-Assess if there are any last minute questions regarding the data collection forms.
-Remind providers to only submit data on people who are residents on January 26th.
+This also holds true for any new agency/organization that may be providing data for the first time or have new staff/volunteers that are not familiar with the process. - Two to three days prior to the count, contact all homeless providers to remind them about the count.
+Assess if there are any last minute questions regarding using the Counting Us Application.
+Remind providers to only submit data on people who are residents on January 25th.